-You now have a BVI incorporation with a Singapore bank account (or Hong Kong, or Luxemburg or any bank account for that matter).
+You now have a BVI incorporation with a Singapore bank account (or Hong Kong, or Luxembourg or any bank account for that matter).

 Why are banks so willing to work with BVI?

-It’s clear that BVI is the worldwide leader for internet entrepreneurs looking for a incorporation set up located offshore.
-While it’s not as cheap as a place like Belize, and the registered office fee’s and government fees are somewhat higher – the scalability, worldwide usage, privacy, flexibility and reputation make BVI a premier place to incorporate.
+It’s clear that BVI is the worldwide leader for internet entrepreneurs looking for an incorporation set up located offshore.
+While it’s not as cheap as a place like Belize, and the registered office fees and government fees are somewhat higher – the scalability, worldwide usage, privacy, flexibility and reputation make BVI a premier place to incorporate.

 Advantages of a BVI IBC